BFlavien/iann-widget-for-mediawiki/README.md

 Configuration parameters
 ========================

 Just insert the `<iannwidget/>` tag where you want the stream to appear.
+If you miss the `/` tag, it can remove page content.

 You can configure it as an **iframe** (it is iframe-based).